-Hi, I’m Lauren Pawell and when I tell people that I love to help businesses grow through lead generation, lead qualification and lead nurturing, there is often a little confusion about exactly what that means and why that’s so exciting for me.
+Hi, I’m Lauren Pawell, and when I tell people that I love helping businesses grow through strategic marketing leadership as a Fractional CMO, there’s often a bit of confusion about how I got here and why it excites me so much. /p>

 While my varied activities may seem all over the map, there are some interesting similarities.
 Each of the major paths throughout my life, whether personal or professional, has always involved: